cFocusWeb/blanchette-website/content/franchises/chocolato.en.md

 ---
-title: Chocolato
+title: Chocolato Franchise
 description: >-
-  This is a desc
+  The chocolate and ice cream bar is positioned as one of the top players in its field of activity, with the largest variety of chocolate dipping choices.
 slug: chocolato
 identifiant: chocolato
 image: "/img/franchises/chocolato-franchise.jpg"